Hong-Chih Kuo: 2006 season

 Kuo started the 2006 season as a relief pitcher.
-After giving up eight earned runs on 15 walks in only 13 innings pitched in April, he was sent down to the Dodgers' AAA affiliate, the Las Vegas 51s.
-That May and June in AAA he posted a 3.75 ERA in Las Vegas in 12 innings, striking out 18, but walking eight.
+After giving up eight earned runs on 15 walks in only 13 innings pitched in April, he was sent down to the Dodgers' Triple-A affiliate, the Las Vegas 51s.
+That May and June in Triple-A he posted a 3.75 ERA in Las Vegas in 12 innings, striking out 18, but walking eight.
 He was called up by the Dodgers in June.
 Over June and July 2006, Kuo had a 5.74 ERA in 14 1/3 innings pitched.

 Back in Las Vegas for most of July, the Dodgers decided to start Kuo rather than have him work out of the bullpen, hoping that the increased innings would give him a chance to improve his control, and that ample rest between appearances would protect his fragile elbow.
 His ERA in July was 5.19, with 17 strikeouts and eight walks in 17 1/3 IP.
 However, in his last start of the month, he had his longest appearance in several years, pitching five shutout innings.
 Kuo built upon that with a 1.14 ERA in five August starts, striking out 28 in 23 2/3 innings.

 On September 8, 2006, Kuo made his first start in the major leagues after more than 30 relief appearances.
 In his debut, he tossed six shutout innings and led the Dodgers to a 5–0 victory over the New York Mets.
 His next three starts were largely successful, and Kuo ended the season with a 2.59 ERA as a starter.